 Undergraduate academic units may be earned but must be arranged with the trip organizer.
 Going on the trip may be used to meet the disciplinary part of the “Focus Series” requirement with no units being given, but a course in theology, ministry, or biblical studies must be arranged (either during the trip or regular semester) to meet the other part of the requirement.
 Check with the trip organizer for specifics.

-US and Canadian citizens can get the Turkish Visa online before arrival at www.evisa.gov.tr.
+US and Canadian citizens can get a Turkish Visa online before arrival at www.evisa.gov.tr.

 - 120-90 days prior to departure: No Penalty